 But still, something was amiss.
 There were always unspoken words that filled the space around us, thoughts left hanging in the air while we tended to things of lesser importance.
 Things like making bruschetta, tomato pie or tiramisu.
 He proudly taught me about the foods of his Italian heritage all the while knowing that his homosexuality had no acceptable place in it.

-And so, this is how we passed our days.
+And so, that is how we passed our days.
 I didn’t have the courage to ask and he didn’t have the courage to come out.
 And although nothing was spoken, everything was understood.

-I am not sure what hurt more: that destiny could be so cruel to place all of my heart’s desire within reach and yet make it unattainable, or to watch him unnecessarily shame himself to silence.
+I’m not sure what hurt more: that destiny could be so cruel to place all of my heart’s desires within reach and yet make them unattainable, or to watch him unnecessarily shame himself to silence.
 Either way, it hurt.
 And it was easiest left unspoken.
 Easiest left hanging in the air to be wafted away by the aroma of basil and simmering tomatoes.Eventually, I moved on and he moved away to the West Coast.
 I visited him once with my husband and he, true to his beautiful self, was such a gracious host to us.
-He joyously guessed that I was pregnant even before I was ready to tell anyone and later on when I lost my baby, he called and spoke the most delicate words.
+He joyously guessed that I was pregnant even before I was ready to tell anyone and later on when I lost my baby (more on that here and here), he called and spoke the most delicate words.
 Sadly, with time and distance, we faded to separate lives and all I have left are memories and a handful of recipes.